Carniverous19/helium-DIY-middleman/README.md

 ### Installation and Startup

-Install Middleman in its own working directory on your miner and have it started up by your system automatically via `systemd`.
-To do so, you must run
+On your miner, install Middleman in its own working directory.

     sudo make install

 This will install the source code and other necessary items in a new directory, `/home/middleman`.

-#### Set Up

-There are several options that you may wish to change about middleman's startup behavior in a permanent installation.
-To make these easier to control without having to modify the source code, you'll need to create a Configs directory and then a config.json file in home/middleman.

 #### Middleman Settings

 In the directory /middleman (which was created with the git pull.)

-* `sudo mkdir configs`
+* `sudo mkdir configs`.
+This creates your configs directory.
+Now change into that directory:

 * `cd configs`
+and create the config file:
 * `nano config.json`

-Then copy/paste in this:
+Then copy/paste in this into the config.json:

 ```{
         "gateway_conf": {